jonasbn/perl-app-yak/README.md

 :warning: WARNING! :warning:

-This this project and it's components are WIP and *alpha* software, everything is far from working and farther from finished
+This this project and it's components are WIP and *alpha* software, everything is far from working and even farther from finished

 ---